Aerating your lawn – how to help your lawn to breathe again

 A lawn aerator cannot completely replace the scarifier in your garden.
 However, if you aerate your lawn regularly, fertilise it with organic fertiliser, mow it properly and ensure that it is sufficiently watered, stressful scarifying can generally be reduced to once every two years – and your lawn will also look less battered afterwards.

-Aerating the lawn: when and how often?
+How to aerATE the lawn: when and how often?

 Unlike scarifying, you can and should aerate your lawn several times a year.
 The best time to do this is from November, after you have completed your initial spring lawn maintenance measures such as spring fertilisation and the first cut of the grass.
 You should repeat the procedure every four to six weeks until March before preparing your lawn for the winter break in autumn.